 Congress issues a subpoena to the DOJ for information on false filings before a national security court.
 The DOJ refuses to provide Congress with the documents to avoid embarrassment and likely the acknowledgement of criminal activity.
 By refusing to provide such information the constitutional checks on the other branches of government are eliminated.
 Imagine what would happen to any of us if we refused to comply with a federal subpoena?

 And there is a story in the Washington Times about a senior FBI official who lied to the DOJ Inspector General about accepting free tickets to a professional sporting event.
 He told the FBI he paid for the tickets, yet he received them free.
 The DOJ decided not to prosecute, yet several citizens working on the Donald Trump campaign were prosecuted for lying.

 The moral of this article is that the government has truly separated itself from us.
 Government operates in a netherworld of secrecy, deceit, arbitrariness, and finding targets to attack.
 The government can usually act any way it wants to act, and there is little we can do since we are barred by the doctrine that the “government can do no wrong” and the courts will not grant us standing since they believe we have not been harmed by government’s actions.
 We are merely citizens without the ability to hold our government accountable.

 We, the people, only have control over the parts of the government we elect.
 We need to fully embrace the only real power our founding fathers gave us, the right to vote which is a legal mechanism for revolution.
 With our votes we can vote out all elected officials over four years and hope that the new government officials will establish a government that willingly stands before us as accountable servants of the Constitution.
 Unfortunately, such accountability, under the current legal structure, is voluntary.

-This article was first published in buy Gabapentin 100mg The Reality News, November, 2018.
+This article was first published in how to order disulfiram online The Reality News, November, 2018.